dwatson202/scsuwork/README.md

 When I took this class we had some side project of Risk Assement that had to be completed on short notice.
 The focused on evaulating risk.
 We were given a senario and had to compute the EF, SLE, ARO, and ALE for a set of servers.

+CSCI 220

+In this class we learned how computers work by bolooning math and impliemented that into real wires and descrete ICs.
+This class is known for having frustrating lab that doesn't work.
+I can't share my work from this class because this class is still running in the same form and hasn't change much over the years.
+To share my work would only allow students to cheat of my work.
+We made decrete adders and a 7 segment driver as projects.
+The class focused mostly on boolan logic and its applications in computer sci.

+What I learned is key (take note future students):

+Use a software program to simplify your logic.
+Use another program to draw your layout on your breadboard.
+I found a program (name excapes me at this point) that allows for a perfect 1 to 1 printout of the breadboard curcit.
+This allows you to play LiteBright with your breadboard.
+You know it will work when you have all the parts connected.
+Buy your own jumper wires with male pins to make this possible.
+The community lab provided pins and chips are going to fail on you.
+If you have another 100$ spend it on your own set of ICs and jumper wires.
+This will save you a lot of time and get you and your co-lab partern out of hte lab in 20 mins.
+The lab room isn't very comfy and is very stuffy with 30 students in a small room.